thaysom22/justAbbyH/TESTING.md

 * subscribe form not displaying error feedback when user/subscription data is not validated successfully by backend.
 Fix: added javascript to collect form errors from server json response and loop over these errors to add to DOM.
 * subscribe form 'payment processing' overlay is shown before payment process begins.
 Fix: defined a different option to disable form while request to create user is sent then overlay is shown only if this request returns successfully.
 * image credit field displays label and placeholder when empty in edit story form.
 Fix: all placeholders for fields were removed to improve UX which fixed this issue.
 * elements on site with a background image (homepage hero images, author photo, story images) take along time to load and show as an unattractive gray color in container element while loading.
-Fix: replace images with compressed versions using online compressor tool. (note unfixed aspect: story images are user determined and therefore slow loading cannot be easily prevented if images are large)
+Fix: replace images with compressed versions using online compressor tool. (note unfixed aspect: story images are staff user determined and therefore slow loading cannot be easily prevented if images are large - site author has been advised to mitigate this)
 * authenticated user can access login view and see page. fix: replaces all auth views with just login and logout class-based views and passed `redirect_authenticated_user=True` parameter to `LoginView`.
 * Instagram link in footer does not open in new tab.
 Fix: `target="blank"` attribute added.
 * Read now button on homepage obscured by browser controls on mobile.
 Fix: moved button further from bottom of viewport.
 * 404 page displays subscribe link to authenticated users.
 Fix: if cluase added to 404 template to only display this link if user is anonymous.
+* when subscribe form is submitted with errors in the user or subscription form inputs, the submit button disables and errors shown adjacent to respective fields but it is not clesr to the user that there are errors if the respectiv inputs are not in viewport (it appears as if page has frozen). fix: added an error message to inform user there are errors in from to correct directly below the submit button.
+* when form passes validation (after previously failing and showing errors) but card payment is not authorized, form is shown again (overlay hides) with previous irrelevant error messages remaining. fix: added JS to clear non card errors from form when confriming card payment since user and subscribe forms have already validated.
+* when form passes validation (after previously failing and showing errors) but card payment is not authorized, form is shown again (overlay hides) but viewport is at top of document so card errors cannot be seen by user and it is unclear what the problem is! fix: added JS to scroll card error messages into view after card payment fails.

 #### Unsolved bugs

 * django default widget for story.pdf file input field displays a non signed aws s3 url as 'currently' value: therefore permission to get object is denied by AWS.
-This was not fixed as it was taking too much time to properly update the widget appearing in edit story form  and admin given the project deadline.
+This was not fixed as it was taking too much time to properly update the widget appearing in edit story form  and admin given the project deadline and this bug will only effect staff/superusers so will have limited impact.
 The user can still view object on the change list page in admin which provides a signed s3 url via application's 'download_story' view.
 * on iphone 12 safari browser the ripple loading animation on subscribe page is jerky and runs too quickly.
 Not fixed due to time constraints.
 * broswer console shows 'input elements should have autocomplete attributes'
+* '*' asterisks after some required fields on subscribe form do not hide on mobile browser
+* subscription created page is accessible to all users at all times - ideally a call to this url would redirect unless coming from subscribe page after just creating a new subscription.
+This is harmless as no senstive information can be exposed (user data all comes in url query parameters from subscribe page redirect) and users cannot use it to gain access to stories or activate an inactive account without first subscribing (since this is done by a webhook from Stripe not by 'subscription-created' endpoint logic).

 ## Other testing